Last Updated on April 9, 2022

 That all said, if you do find yourself having to use Instacart, Aldi does have one useful quality: we found that, on balance, it had some of the cheapest product prices in our Instacart area, since other grocers have similar price markups and fees.
 If you have to use Instacart, going the Aldi route is not a bad idea.

 However, if keeping costs down is your primary concern, going to the store yourself is undeniably the better option.
-That, or hoping that Aldi decides to give its curbside pickup testing the nationwide treatment, too.
+That, or going with Aldi’s curbside pickup, which is a little cheaper.